RandomStudio/tether/README.md

 Sometimes the use of the words **Input** and **Output** can be confusing depending on the context.
 "An agent whose role is mostly input will have mostly output plugs" ... what?

+When talking about **Messages**, it's easy to see that an Input Plug is for receiving messages and an Output Plug is for sending messages.
+But from the point of view of the Installation or the System as a whole, the Role of the Agent might be described in precisely the opposite way!

+So, the first thing to clarify is whether you are talking about "messages" or something else ("data", "graphics", sound", etc.).

 > 💡 TIP: Think from the point of view of the Tether System.
-Everything coming in from the outside world is "input" and everything going to the outside world is "output".
+Everything (data, user control, etc.) coming in from the outside world is "input" and everything going to the outside world (graphics, sound, etc.) is "output".

 ![Input vs Output in a diagram](./docs/input-brain-output.png)